 - To provide you with factual information.

 Do you identify with any of these groups?

 African American and White Women…

 get breast cancer at about the same rate (approximately 130 per 100,000 women), but tumors in African-American women are more likely to occur at a younger age, and they have a 40% higher death rate than white women.
 Hispanics, Asians, and North American native populations have a lower risk of developing breast cancer, but it does occur in these populations.
 Breast cancer is a very democratic disease.

 are seeing an increase in diagnoses of breast cancer.
 Incident rates of breast cancer have increased (0.4% annually) from 2006 to 2015 but remains 29% lower than African American and white women.
 There were an estimated 24,000 cases diagnosed in 2018.

 Asian American Women…

 are more likely to get breast cancer if they migrated to the U.S., rather than U.S.-born.
-Immigrant Asian American women who have lived 50% or more of their life in the U.S. were on average 3 times more likely to have breast than US-born Asian American women.
+Immigrant Asian American women who have lived 50% or more of their life in the U.S. were on average 3 times more likely to have breast cancer than US-born Asian American women.
 This is a shift in what previous research has shown.
-Although, Asian American women have lower occurrence rates than whites, all Asian American groups, with the exception of Japanese, experienced an overall incidence increase.
+Although Asian American women have lower occurrence rates than whites, all Asian American groups, with the exception of Japanese, experienced an overall incidence increase.
 The largest increase was observed among Koreans, South Asians, and Southeast Asians.